-The Iowa General Assembly website provides current information, such as the access to the latest calendar year for the legislative session, schedules, bills, legislative laws and other related links and publications.
+The Iowa General Assembly website provides current information, such as access to the latest calendar year for the legislative session, schedules, bills, legislative laws and other related links and publications.

 Referendum Vote Process

-There are also three Native American casinos that are unaffected by any required referendum vote because they are under a different sovereign nation regulatory structure.
+There are also three Native American casinos that are unaffected by referendum votes because they are under a different sovereign nation regulatory structure.